iLVL-Key/FFXI/addons/Leaderboard/readme.md

 ### Version History

+Version 5.3.3
+- Fixed the On Screen Display showing an extra blank line at the bottom after the latest Windower update.

 Version 5.3.2
 - Fixed issues with Optout list not matching names correctly.
 - Fixed issues where the Eft Bomb in Mog Kart would not work correctly.